barcek/aliesce/README.md

 #### Avoiding stages

-To avoid a script being saved and run, simply include the `!` character as a tag line element, before the extension or full output filename or path:
+To avoid a script being saved and run, simply include the `!` signal as a tag line element, before the extension or full output filename or path:

 ```
 ### ! script.exs elixir -r setup
 ```

-To save the script but avoid the run stage, include the `!` character as an element after the extension or full output filename or path but before the command to run the code:
+To save the script but avoid the run stage, include the `!` signal as an element after the extension or full output filename or path but before the command to run the code:

 ```
 ### script.exs ! elixir -r setup